abigail-143/sei45-project3/README.md

 ![Screenshot](https://github.com/abigail-143/sei45-project3/assets/106907059/9fa450ee-b77c-47f2-9aad-7f65bd52ee14)

 Else, users can also click on the content which will open up the content to display more information provided by the content creator.
 This includes the name of the drink, the place it was purchased from, a review of the drink as well as any unique hashtags they users wish to associate with the drink.
 Platform users will be able to upload comments to the content.
+A user is allowed to delete comments of other users on a post that they have created.
+The user is also allowed to delete their own comment from another user's post.